Strike action: Former Soviet Union

-In some Marxist–Leninist states, such as the People's Republic of China, striking was illegal and viewed as counter-revolutionary, and labor strikes are considered to be taboo in most East Asian cultures.
-In 1976, China signed the International Covenant on Economic, Social and Cultural Rights, which guaranteed the right to unions and striking, but Chinese officials declared that they had no interest in allowing these liberties.
-In June 2008, the municipal government in the Shenzhen Special Economic Zone introduced draft labor regulations, which a labor rights advocacy group says would, if implemented and enforced, virtually restore Chinese workers' right to strike.

-In the Soviet Union, strikes occurred throughout the existence of the USSR, most notably in the 1930s.
+In the Soviet Union, strikes occurred throughout the existence of the Union of Soviet Socialist Republics (USSR), most notably in the 1930s.
 After World War II, they diminished both in number and in scale.
 Trade unions in the Soviet Union served in part as a means to educate workers about the country's economic system.
-Vladimir Lenin referred to trade unions as "Schools of Communism".
+Russian revolutionary, politician and political theorist Vladimir Lenin referred to trade unions as "Schools of Communism".